thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 - Angular was written in TypeScript, a superset of JavaScript that implements many new ES2016+ features.
 - Awesome Command Line Interface (CLI)
 - Develop across all platforms
-- Speed, Performance and Scalability
+- Speed, Performance, and Scalability
 - Incredible tooling
-- Perfect for Single page Application
+- Perfect for Single Page Application

 ### Setup Angular